The Architecture of Agency Volume 5 The Myth of Objective Value

 Most people believe, or act as if they believe, in objective morality.
 They speak in absolutes: “Murder is wrong.”
 “You ought to help the poor.”
 “Racism is evil.”
 These are not offered as opinions or preferences but as facts — true the way gravity is true.

-Four Failed Foundations
+Four Proposed Foundations

 God.
 Divine command grounds morality only for those who accept the divine authority in question — which is to say, it does not ground morality; it relocates it.
 The believer’s values include deference to this particular deity, and everything downstream is conditional on that valuation.
 To the outsider, “God commands it” carries exactly as much moral force as “my culture demands it”: none, until the authority is accepted, and acceptance is itself an act of valuing.